 The solution to the differential equation is called an equilibrium solution if the derivative is zero everywhere, represented as a horizontal line.
 We see that y=0 is an equilibrium solution here.
-It is classified as unstable, because a small perturbation off of it results in solutions that move away from it.
-On the other hand, stable equilibrium solutions would have solutions nearby tending towards them as we'll see below.
+It is classified as unstable, because a small perturbation off of it results in solutions that move away from it in all directions as we move to the right in time.
+On the other hand, stable equilibrium solutions would have solutions nearby tending towards them as we move to the right, as we'll see below.
 Sometimes equilibrium solutions are neither stable nor unstable.